 Zimmer is a contributing editor and columnist for Discover, and his blog, The Loom, appears on the magazine’s web site.
 He has won the American Association for the Advancement of Science’s Science Journalism Award twice, in 2004 and 2009.

 Peter Pringle is author of The Murder of Nikolai Vavilov and co-author of nine previous books.
 His book, Food Inc., traced the history of biotech agriculture.
-The former Moscow bureau chief for The Independent, he has also written for The New York Times, The Washington Post, The Atlantic, The New Republic and The Nation.
+The former Moscow bureau chief for The Independent, he has also written for The New York Times, The Washington Post, The Atlantic, The New Republic, and The Nation.

 Lawrence Krauss is an internationally known theoretical physicist and best-selling author.
 His research focuses on the intersection of cosmology and elementary particle physics.
 Krauss’s work addresses questions about the origin of matter in the universe, Einstein’s theory of general relativity, astrophysics, the future of the universe, and the properties and description of the dark energy that is thought to account for most of the universe’s present energy content.
-A fervent advocate for science literacy, Krauss has written nine books for a general audience, including the bestseller The Physics of Star Trek, and most recently A Universe from Nothing, which appeared in January of 2012.
-He was recently awarded the National Science Board’s 2012 Public Service Award for his contributions to public understanding of science.
-Krauss is Foundation Professor in the School of Earth and Space Exploration and Director of the ASU Origins Project at Arizona State University.
+A fervent advocate for science literacy, Lawrence Krauss has written nine books for a general audience, including the bestseller The Physics of Star Trek, and most recently A Universe from Nothing.
+He was recently awarded the National Science Board’s Public Service Award for his contributions to public understanding of science.
+Krauss is foundation professor in the School of Earth and Space Exploration and director of the ASU Origins Project at Arizona State University.

 E.O.
 Wilson is a life-long explorer of the natural world whose pioneering studies of ants have led to revolutionary insights across a wide range of fields, from evolution to animal and human behavior.
 A founding father of the environmental movement, Wilson teaches us to understand, protect, and celebrate the earth and has greatly influenced the way scientists and nonscientists view the interwoven complexity and diversity of our planet.
 Wilson is a two-time Pulitzer Prize winner for General Non-Fiction and a winner of the National Medal of Science.
 He is currently Pellegrino University Research Professor Emeritus and Honorary Curator in Entomology at Harvard University.